Louis Wernwag: Bridges

+In 1836, Benjamin Henry Latrobe II designed the first viaduct and bridge over the Chesapeake and Ohio Canal and Potomac River at Harper's Ferry, Virginia, now West Virginia, for the Baltimore and Ohio Railroad.

+The bridge, a wooden truss structure, was built by Wernwag in 1836-1837.

-Over his 27-year career, he built 29 bridges.
+Over his 27-year career, Wernwag built 29 bridges.
 These are listed in the Engineering News of August 15, 1885, p.
 99.

 Nails and coal

 In 1813 he moved to Phoenixville, Pennsylvania, where he took an interest in and charge of the Phoenix Nail Works, and there invented the first machine for cutting and heading spikes from four to seven inches in length.
 The other machinery was also remodelled and greatly improved by him.
 He purchased coal lands near Pottsville, which led to his experimenting toward the use of anthracite coal.
 At first he found it almost impossible to ignite it, but he discovered that, by closing the furnace-doors and introducing air from beneath, combustion was possible.
 He was sanguine of its ultimate use for fuel, and while the Philadelphians drove from the city the person that offered to sell it, believing he offered stone for coal, he invented and used in his own residence a stove for burning it.